Joint JWST-DECam Lensing Reveals That the Bullet Cluster Is a Minor Merger: Discussion

-The limitations of equilibrium-based methods are expected for such a violently merging system. \citet{Barrena_2002} obtained an implausibly high mass ratio of 103:1 using velocity dispersions, a result that contradicts both theoretical expectations and subsequent observational constraints.
 Although the X-ray analysis of \citet{Markevitch_2006} clearly resolved the two components in the gas distribution, the system’s extreme dynamical state rendered hydrostatic mass estimates unreliable.
 As a result, they provided only a total mass estimate for the entire system.
 Similarly, the SZ-based mass estimate from \citet{Hilton_2021} does not resolve the individual halos and provides only an integrated total mass.

-Although SL provides model-independent constraints without relying on equilibrium, it suffers from an equally fundamental limitation for determining virial masses, which depend on information (or assumptions) far beyond the SL-constrained core.
+While SL provides model-independent constraints without relying on equilibrium, it suffers from an equally fundamental limitation for determining virial masses, which depend on information (or assumptions) far beyond the SL-constrained core.
 As an illustration, using the published dual Pseudo-Isothermal Elliptical profile parameters from \citet{Paraficz_2016} and \citet{Richard_2021}, we derived the implied virial masses.
 They differ nearly by a factor of two.
 This discrepancy arises entirely from their choice of truncation radius, a parameter unconstrained by SL data alone. \citet{Paraficz_2016} adopted $r_{\text{cut}} = 4413$~kpc ($=1000\arcsec$), while \citet{Richard_2021} used 1000~kpc.
 If we use the same $r_{\text{cut}}$, the results become nearly identical, demonstrating that these measurements are dictated by arbitrary parameter choices rather than observational constraints.

 Previous WL studies faced different challenges.
 Ground-based observations with source densities of only $\mytilde$5--15~arcmin$^{-2}$ lacked the statistical power to constrain the masses of the individual components. \citet{Clowe_2004} modeled the main cluster as a single halo rather than two components, obtaining virial parameters only for the main cluster while providing only a projected mass for the subcluster. \citet{Melchior_2015} fitted a single NFW profile to the entire system, similarly unable to separate the subcluster’s contribution.
 The HST analysis by \citet{Clowe_2006} achieved higher resolution but focused on two-dimensional mass reconstruction, without reporting virial mass estimates for the individual halos.